jedisct1/minicsv/README.markdown

 A tiny, fast, simple, single-file, BSD-licensed CSV parsing library in C.

-Should be able to handle CSV oddities (multi-lines, escaped rows, escaped characters in escaped rows and empty rows).
+Should be able to handle CSV oddities: multi-lines, escaped rows, escaped characters in escaped rows and empty rows.

 Doesn't perform any heap allocations.